zebrunner/carina/docs/automation/api.md

 }
 ```
-Also, it possible to create globals interceptors.
+Then all logic defined in interceptor methods will be called on particular events (once api method is instantiated; once request is ready for sending to endpoint; once endpoint was called).
-Just create a file named `com.qaprosoft.carina.core.foundation.api.interceptor.ApiMethodInterceptor`
+Also it's possible to create global interceptors which will be applied for all api methods by default.
-in `/resources/META-INF/services` folder and set the path(s) of your implementation(s) into it:
+Just create a file named `com.qaprosoft.carina.core.foundation.api.interceptor.ApiMethodInterceptor` in `/resources/META-INF/services` folder and set the path(s) of your implementation(s) into it:
 ```
 com.qaprosoft.carina.demo.CustomInterceptor
 com.qaprosoft.carina.demo.OtherCustomInterceptor